Data augmentation instead of explicit regularization: On the taxonomy of regularization

-Although we acknowledge the usefulness of such taxonomy, we believe the division between data-independent and dependent regularization leaves some ambiguity about other techniques, such as batch-normalization, which neither imposes an explicit constraint on H nor on the training data.
-The taxonomy of explicit vs. implicit regularization is complete, since implicit regularization refers to any regularization effect that does not come from explicit (or data-independent) techniques.
+On the contrary, our distinction between explicit and implicit regularization aims at being complete, since implicit regularization refers to any regularization effect that does not come from explicit---or data-independent---techniques.

+Finally, we argue it would be useful to distinguish between domain-specific, \textit{perceptually plausible} data augmentation and other kinds of data-dependent regularization.
+Data augmentation originally aimed at creating new examples that could be plausible transformations of the real-world objects.
+In other words, the augmented samples should be no different in nature than the available data.
+In statistical terms, they should belong to the same underlying probability distribution.
+In contrast, one can think of data manipulations that would not mimic any plausible transformation of the data, which still can improve generalization and thus fall into the category of data-dependent regularization (and implicit regularization).
+One example is mixup, which is the subject of study in \cite{guo2018mixup}. }